Choose a language:

 That’s what it’s like for shoppers when an ecommerce site fails.
 That’s what you’ll avoid by preventing traffic-induced issues on your site.

-In this article, you’ll discover how high online traffic crashes websites, common ecommerce situations that lead to crashes, website crash due to high traffic examples, and expert advice on how to prevent your website from crashing and slowing down during big sales.
+In this article, you’ll discover how high online traffic crashes websites, common ecommerce situations that lead to crashes, website crash due to high traffic examples, and expert advice on how to avoid a website crash or slowdown during big sales.

 Table of contents